LeBezout/java-docs/assert-api.md

-# Assertions or Validation APIs
+# Assertion or Validation Java APIs

-:pushpin: Overview of some API we can use for assertions.
+:pushpin: Overview of some APIs we can use for assertions.

 ## Production code